 What tests are there for premature labor?

 Your healthcare provider may run a test called SalEst to try and determine if you may be prone to premature birth.
 This test measures the levels of the hormone called estriol, as past cases have shown that there is often a surge of this hormone in the weeks prior to premature labor beginning.
-A positive result may indicate that a women has up to 7 times more chance of going into labor prior to the 37th week of her pregnancy.

 Treatment of Premature Labor